Skip to main content

 Google Hotel Ads works best when pricing, availability, booking experience, and campaign strategy are aligned around direct booking intent.

-What Google Hotel Ads Is
+What Is Google Hotel Ads?

 The core idea is simple: when a traveler searches for a hotel, destination, or stay date, Google can show available booking options from OTAs, direct hotel websites, and other booking partners.
 A hotel’s direct booking link can appear alongside competing channels, allowing the property to capture demand closer to the booking moment.